DRILL: How & When to Use the Drill:

 hairs need to have more liquid in order to pick up a wet nail-body

 the Cuticle area - Why? & Solution!"

 of the fingers and or cuticles)

 Note: If a Client has an "allergic" type reaction, discontinue services.

 The biggest "heat" problems: Too much primer "and" primer applied too close to cuticle skin.

 Ball(s) too big:

 Next problem area: Adding too big of an acrylic ball onto the nail-body.
-When acrylic is hardening, the acrylic becomes "hot" as it sets up; and when the nail-body ball is too "big" it can become too hot.
+When acrylic is hardening, the acrylic becomes "hot"; and when the nail-body ball is too "big" it can become too hot.

-1. Pterygium Stone is used after Etching with the
+concern is: do you use the Pterygium Stone after Etching with the

 a.
-If Pterygium skin is left on nail, it can
+If you leave Pterygium skin, it can

 soak up primer like a sponge.